The Seven Dresses of Katrin

 The Seven Dresses of Katrin (Die sieben Kleider der Katrin) is a 1954 West German romantic comedy film directed by Hans Deppe and starring Sonja Ziemann, Paul Klinger, and Georg Thomalla.
-The film tells the story of a woman's life through seven dresses she wears.

 It was shot at the Spandau and Tempelhof Studios in Berlin.
 The film's sets were designed by the art director Willi Herrmann.

+Synopsis

+The film tells the story of a woman's life through seven dresses she wears.